Training with Shock Collars—Why You Should Just Say NO!

 I do not hurry to put this on a variable reinforcement schedule.

-In every case, the consequences
+In every case, the

-and newborn lambs.
+the shelter) and newborn lambs.

 The training process takes about four to six weeks depending on the commitment of the person.